Cyrus-Muchiri/DoctorAppointments/README.md

 - No email verification or password reset
 - No calendar/scheduling conflict checks
-- Real-time updates are optional and may require config tweaks
+- Real-time updates not configured fully

 ---